 Cabo Pulmo National Park is THE place to go scuba diving and snorkeling near Los Cabos and one of the most beautiful places to camp on the southern tip.
 The road to the national park is paved except for the last 30 minutes or so of dirt road until you reach the town of Cabo Pulmo.

 Tip: Restock on food and water before reaching Cabo Pulmo town.
-The small “market” in town only has a few essentials.
+The tiny mercado in town only has a few essentials.

-Description: This beachfront campground is not much more than a sandy parking lot, but it offers access to the best beach snorkeling in Cabo Pulmo.
+Playa El Arbolito is not much more than a sandy parking area that allows beachfront camping, but it offers access to the best beach snorkeling in Cabo Pulmo.
 Amenities include flushing toilets, cold showers, snorkeling gear, and kayak rentals.

-Tip: This campground is down a curvy dirt road which may prove to be too much for larger rigs.
-Boondocking at nearby Playa Los Frailes or Playa Cabo Pulmo is a better option for big rigs.
+Tip: This campground is down a curvy dirt road, which may prove to be too much for larger rigs.
+Boondocking at nearby Playa Los Frailes is a better option for big rigs.

 Todos Santos